About North Shore Emergency Management

 The City of North Vancouver, District of North Vancouver, and District of West Vancouver (the "North Shore municipalities") each have a municipal Emergency Plan, established by bylaw.

 - City of North Vancouver Municipal Emergency Plan

 - District of West Vancouver Municipal Emergency Plan

 - District of North Vancouver Municipal Emergency Plan

-In addition, the North Shore municipalities each have a disaster bylaw, which provides the local legislative framework for a coordinated, "multi-jurisdictional" response for an event occurring in two or more of the North Shore's municipalities and provides guidelines for working together in operating the Municipal Emergency Operations Centre.
+The North Shore municipalities each have a disaster bylaw, which provides the local legislative framework for a coordinated, "multi-jurisdictional" response for an event occurring in two or more of the North Shore's municipalities and provides guidelines for working together in operating the Municipal Emergency Operations Centre.

 - City of North Vancouver disaster bylaw

 There is also an NSEM agreement bylaw which establishes NSEM as an inter-municipal agency of the City of North Vancouver, District of North Vancouver and District of West Vancouver.